Install Floyd CLI

 Success!

 You are now ready to use the floyd commands.
-Check out our Quick Start tutorial to get started using FloydHub and floyd-cli
+Check out our Quick Start tutorial to get started using FloydHub and floyd-cli.

 Important